oZep/GetQuick/README.md

 - Fixed level loader
 - Updated the naming convensions for the different types of displays
 - Added new entity 'Boss'
+- Added boss idle animation
+- Added boss health bar rendering
+- Added boss teleport, making it 'lag' behind the player so that they have the ability to dodge it